Self Guided Hikes

-Patagônia Eco Domes is a beautiful self sustainable eco lodge built in the middle of the silent forests of Lenga on the outskirts of El Chalten.
-Almost all domes have a great view of the Fitz Roy massif, wildlife and the Andes chain.
+Patagonia Eco Domes is a beautiful self-sustainable eco lodge built in the middle of the silent forests of Lenga on the outskirts of El Chaltén.
+Almost all domes have a great view of the Fitz Roy Massif, wildlife and the Andes chain.
 One of the best features is their customer service and the option of vegetarian meals.

-Most people hike in Patagonia during the spring through fall months (however it is possible to complete the treks in winter, but a guide is recommended).
+Most people hike in Patagonia during the spring through fall months (it is possible to complete the treks in winter, but a guide is recommended).
 Peak travel is in January and February.
 Expect rain almost daily, along with sun, along with possible snow and high wind.
 In fact, just expect all four seasons in one day.

-This is a self guided itinerary.
-But, we can also arrange private guides - let us know in your inquiry if you are interested in having a guide.
+This is a self-guided itinerary, but we can also arrange private guides.
+Let us know in your inquiry if you are interested in having a guide.